 From the World Heritage inscription for Olympic National Park:

 Located in the northwest of Washington State, Olympic National Park is renowned for the diversity of its ecosystems.
 Glacier-clad peaks interspersed with extensive alpine meadows are surrounded by an extensive old growth forest, among which is the best example of intact and protected temperate rainforest in the Pacific Northwest.
-Eleven major river systems drain the Olympic mountains, offering some of the best habitat for anadromous fish species in the country.
+Eleven major river systems drain the Olympic mountains, offering some of the best habitats for anadromous fish species in the country.
 The park also includes 100 km of wilderness coastline, the longest undeveloped coast in the contiguous United States, and is rich in native and endemic animal and plant species, including critical populations of the endangered northern spotted owl, marbled murrelet and bull trout.

 I think this is one of the more underrated National Parks in the US.
 It is a rainforest, albeit not the tropical kind people usually think of.
 The mosses and the pine trees create a surreal effect when you are walking through them.
 It is also the location of Forks, WA which as we all know is the home of sexy vampires.

 The Olympic National Park is a natural UNESCO World Heritage Site and a US national park in the state of Washington.
 The park was established in 1938 but was designated by UNESCO in 1981.
-As of 2016, an average of 3.3 million tourists visit the park each year.
+As of 2016, an average of 3.3 million tourists visits the park each year.
 The park is currently managed and administered by the US National Park Service.

 The Olympic National Park is one of the most biological and ecologically diverse parks in the United States.
 It is divided into four basic regions, each recognized for its unique ecosystem: the Pacific coastline, dry forests on the east side, wet temperate rainforests on the west, and the alpine areas.
 Aside from these four regions, there are three distinctive ecosystems comprised within the park.